Applications are now open for Semester 1, 2020.

-School leavers who are commencing full-time study with an interest in the environment
+School leavers who are commencing full-time study in the Bachelor of Communication (Journalism) with an interest in the environment

 The Sunshine Coast Daily Kathleen McArthur Memorial Scholarship was first established in 2003.